-1. In April 2018, The Ministry of Coal has launched UTTAM (Unlocking Transparency by Third Party Assessment of Mined Coal) Application for coal quality monitoring.
-The app aims to ensure transparency and efficiency in coal quality monitoring process and bring coal governance closer to people.
+1. In April 2018, The Ministry of Coal has launched the UTTAM (Unlocking Transparency by Third Party Assessment of Mined Coal) Application for coal quality monitoring.
+The app aims to ensure transparency and efficiency in coal quality monitoring process and bring coal governance closer to the people.

-2. The Cabinet Committee on Economic Affairs (CCEA) has approved a new coal linkage policy to ensure adequate supply of the fuel to power plants through reverse auction.
+2. The Cabinet Committee on Economic Affairs (CCEA) has approved a new coal linkage policy to ensure an adequate supply of fuel to power plants through reverse auction.
 The new policy will help in ensuring fuel supplies to the power plants in an organised manner.